Unitary representations of real reductive groups: Nonunitary representations

-This proposition says that if $\pi$ is an irreducible representation, and $z \in {\mathfrak Z}$, then $\pi^\infty(z)$ ``ought to be'' a scalar operator; that if it is not, then there is some kind of pathological behavior going on, like an operator having no spectral decomposition at all.
-Such pathological behavior can certainly happen, even in the representation theory of semisimple Lie groups.
-There is an example due to Soergel in \Cite{invsub}.
-Harish-Chandra's idea was to use the {\em absence} of this pathology to define a reasonable category of nonunitary representations.
-Here is his definition.
+Here is Harish-Chandra's notion of ``reasonable'' nonunitary representations.
 (The definition of ``reductive group'' is of course logically even more fundamental than that of ``irreducible representation;'' but it is less important for understanding the results, and so we postpone it to Section \ref{sec:realred}.)

-\begin{definition} (Harish-Chandra \Cite{HCI}, page 225).
+\begin{definition} (Harish-Chandra \Cite{HCI}*{page 225}).
 Suppose $G$ is a a real reductive Lie group.
-A continuous representation $(\pi,V)$ of $G$ is called {\em quasisimple} if every $z\in {\mathfrak Z}({\mathfrak g})$ (\eqref{eq:center}) acts by scalars on $V^\infty$.
+A continuous representation $(\pi,V)$ of $G$ is called {\em quasisimple} if every $z\in {\mathfrak Z}({\mathfrak g})$ (see \eqref{eq:center}) acts by scalars on $V^\infty$.
 In this case the algebra homomorphism

 is called the {\em infinitesimal character of $\pi$}. \end{definition}

 Harish-Chandra's ``good'' nonunitary representations are the irreducible quasisimple representations.
 In order to state his basic results about these representations, and about how the unitary representations appear among them, we need one more bit of technology.
 The difficulty is that these nonunitary representations do not yet form a nice {\em category}: there are not enough intertwining operators.